Game complexity: Example: tic-tac-toe (noughts and crosses)

 For tic-tac-toe, a simple upper bound for the size of the state space is 39 = 19,683.
-(There are three states for each cell and nine cells.)
+(There are three states for each of the nine cells.)
 This count includes many illegal positions, such as a position with five crosses and no noughts, or a position in which both players have a row of three.
 A more careful count, removing these illegal positions, gives 5,478.
 And when rotations and reflections of positions are considered identical, there are only 765 essentially different positions.

 To bound the game tree, there are 9 possible initial moves, 8 possible responses, and so on, so that there are at most 9! or 362,880 total games.
 However, games may take less than 9 moves to resolve, and an exact enumeration gives 255,168 possible games.
 When rotations and reflections of positions are considered the same, there are only 26,830 possible games.

 The computational complexity of tic-tac-toe depends on how it is generalized.
 A natural generalization is to m,n,k-games: played on an m by n board with winner being the first player to get k in a row.
-It is immediately clear that this game can be solved in DSPACE(mn) by searching the entire game tree.
-This places it in the important complexity class PSPACE.
-With some more work it can be shown to be PSPACE-complete.
+This game can be solved in DSPACE(mn) by searching the entire game tree.
+This places it in the important complexity class PSPACE; with more work, it can be shown to be PSPACE-complete.

 Complexities of some well-known games

 Due to the large size of game complexities, this table gives the ceiling of their logarithm to base 10.
 (In other words, the number of digits).
-All of the following numbers should be considered with caution: seemingly-minor changes to the rules of a game can change the numbers (which are often rough estimates anyway) by tremendous factors, which might easily be much greater than the numbers shown.
+All of the following numbers should be considered with caution: seemingly minor changes to the rules of a game can change the numbers (which are often rough estimates anyway) by tremendous factors, which might easily be much greater than the numbers shown.